Michigan High Blood Alcohol Content Super Drunk Law

 Michigan Super Drunk Law Penalties & Fines

 Michigan’s super drunk law imposes significantly greater penalties and fines than other drunk driving charges.
-One change that is applicable to both repeat offenders and first time high BAC drivers is a one-year treatment requirement.
+There is now a one-year treatment requirement that is applicable to both repeat offenders and first time high BAC drivers.
 Prior to the adoption of this law, even those convicted of felony drunk driving were not required to undergo such extensive treatment; under the super drunk law, the only instance in which the one-year treatment is not mandatory is if the driver is/was convicted of traditional low Blood Alcohol Content drunk driving on their first offense.

 The super drunk law increased fines from $200.00 to $700.00, and potential jail time from 93 to 180 days for super drunk drivers.

 Michigan Super Drunk Law License Sanctions & BAIID Requirements

 License sanctions have also been heightened: If the Michigan Secretary of State receives notice that an individual has been convicted under the super drunk law, that individual’s driving privileges will be suspended for one year.
 During the first 45 days of this suspension, the individual is allowed NO driving privileges of any kind under what is commonly referred to as a “hard suspension.”
 For the remaining 320 days, the individual will be allowed to drive only under restricted conditions and only if they pay to have a Breath Alcohol Ignition Interlock Device (BAIID) installed in their vehicle.

 Breath Alcohol Ignition Interlock Device